Recovering the geometry of a flat spacetime from background radiation: Globally hyperbolic Minkowski space-times

 There is another geometrical interpretation of the deformation cocycle $\rho$, namely as a first-order deformation of the flat conformal structure on $M$ underlying its hyperbolic metric.
 Indeed, in the situation described above, where $M$ is considered as a totally geodesic submanifold of $N$, the conformal structure at infinity of $N$ remains conformally flat under a deformation.
 Conversely, any first-order deformation of the conformally flat structure on $M$ determines a deformation of its developing map in $S^n$ and, by taking the convex hull of the complement of its image, one obtains a first-order deformation of $N$.

-One direct consequence Proposition \ref{pr:defo-higher} is that it is much more difficult to construct examples of GHMCF spacetimes in higher dimensions than in dimension $2+1$.
-An (n+1)-dimensional GHMCF spacetime is uniquely determined by a closed $n$-dimensional hyperbolic manifold along with a $\R^{n,1}$-valued deformation cocycle.
-For $n=2$, the latter corresponds to a tangent vector to the Teichm\"uller space for a surface $S$ of given genus $g$, which implies that the GHMCF spacetimes homeomorphic to $S\times \R$ form a manifold of dimension $12g-12$.
-For $n\geq 3$, finding a GHMCF spacetime homeomorphic to $M\times \R$ is more difficult.
+One direct consequence Proposition \ref{pr:defo-higher} is that it is much more difficult to construct examples of MGHFC spacetimes in higher dimensions than in dimension $2+1$.
+An (n+1)-dimensional MGHFC spacetime is uniquely determined by a closed $n$-dimensional hyperbolic manifold along with a $\R^{n,1}$-valued deformation cocycle.
+For $n=2$, the latter corresponds to a tangent vector to the Teichm\"uller space for a surface $S$ of given genus $g$, which implies that the MGHFC spacetimes homeomorphic to $S\times \R$ form a manifold of dimension $12g-12$.
+For $n\geq 3$, finding a MGHFC spacetime homeomorphic to $M\times \R$ is more difficult.
 Any closed manifold $M$ admits at most one hyperbolic metric $g$ by Mostow's rigidity theorem.
 Finding a deformation cocycle is equivalent to finding a first-order deformation of the warped product hyperbolic metric $dt^2+\cosh^2(t)g$ on $\R\times M$.
 For many choices of $(M,g)$, such a deformation cocycle does not exist.
 However there are also many examples where $(M,g)$ does admit a $\R^{n,1}$-valued cocycle. \begin{itemize} \item This occurs whenever $(M,g)$ contains a closed, totally geodesic submanifold, and the cocycle corresponds to ``bending'' along this totally geodesic manifold, see \cite{kourouniotis,johnson-millson}.
 There are many (arithmetic) examples of closed hyperbolic manifolds (in any dimension) containing a closed totally geodesic surface. \item Other examples of deformation cocycles can be found in specific cases, see e.g. \cite{kapovich:deformations,apanasov:deformations,scannell:deformations}. \end{itemize}

-In Section \ref{sc:3+1} we investigate the examples constructed by Apanasov in \cite{apanasov:deformations} and show how the intensity function encodes information on the holonomy representation and hence on the topology of the spacetime.
+In Section \ref{sc:3+1} we investigate the examples constructed by Apanasov in \cite{apanasov:deformations} and show how the frequency function encodes information on the holonomy representation and hence on the topology of the spacetime.